Poverty Symposium Hosted at IEHP Headquarters

 The event gathered elected officials, policy makers and community leaders to share innovative solutions that tackle poverty-related issues in the county.
 The symposium also included a keynote address from University of California Riverside's Professor of Public Policy, David Brady, and panel presentations comprised of experts from the housing industry, youth providers and more.

-"We are so grateful for the IEHPs team's hospitality in allowing us to host this year's Poverty Symposium at their facilities," said Xiomara Henriquez-Ortega, Administrative Support Manager.
+"We are so grateful for the IEHP's team's hospitality in allowing us to host this year's Poverty Symposium at their facilities," said Xiomara Henriquez-Ortega, Administrative Support Manager.

 "Community Action Partnership of San Bernardino County values our long-term partnership with IEHP, and we appreciate their continued support to help us further our mission of helping people and changing lives.
 This event was an important component of our advocacy efforts to impact change in our communities, and it is a collective effort we are working on with our key partners."